Stef-00012/create-addons/README.md

 ### License
 This project is licensed under the [GNU GPL v3](./LICENSE) license.
 This project is not affiliated with or endorsed by Create or Mojang.

+# TO-DO
+- [ ] fix README
+- [ ] default card/list items to the platform in the select when one is selected